 "Candidates and campaigners must maintain a reasonable distance (around 2 metres) from anyone who is casting their vote.
 You cannot, under any circumstances, stand over a student or talk to them while they are voting – even if they ask you for help.
 If they are struggling to vote, take them to an SU polling station or ask them to email us."

 The candidate in question was given the opportunity to appeal the decision made by the Returning Officer as set out in the LSESU Bye Laws.
-The candidate submitted an appeal that was considered by the remaining 4 members of the Democracy Committee.
+The candidate submitted an appeal that was considered by 3 members of the Democracy Committee.
 Following their review of the evidence, the original decision was upheld.

 As The Students’ Union uses the single transferable voting system, we would like to reassure all voters that their next preference votes were taken into account during the count.